Chakras. You’ve probably heard of them — but it’s very possible that they make zero sense to you.

 5. Blue: The Throat Chakra

 We know that blue is a cool color — unless, of course, you believe that blue is the warmest color.
-However, it’s also calming, soothing and healing — just like the ocean, in fact.
+However, it’s also calming, soothing and healing — just like the ocean.

 6. Indigo: The Third Eye Chakra